TL;DR

 What happens if you get hacked?

-If an attacker gains access to our database, they'd only see encrypted blobs—essentially random bytes.
-Without your password (which we never store), the data is mathematically impossible to decrypt with current technology.
+If an attacker gains access to our database, they’d only see encrypted blobs — essentially random bytes.
+Without your password-authenticated unlock or a saved backup key, the data is mathematically impossible to decrypt with current technology.

 Can government agencies force you to decrypt my data?

 No, because we genuinely cannot.
-We don't have the keys.
-Even with a warrant or court order, we can only provide the encrypted ciphertexts—which are useless without your password.
+We don’t have the keys.
+Even with a warrant or court order, we can only provide the encrypted ciphertexts — which are useless without your password-authenticated unlock or a backup key you saved.

 How is this different from “encrypted at rest”?